Systems-Induced Property Emergence

 The Threshold-Conditional Emergence Pattern, Recovered Into the Corpus's Vocabulary and Applied to Constraint Composition Over LLM Substrates With Substrate-and-Keeper Composition, Anchored in HTX

-This document is the corpus's canonical articulation of Systems-Induced Property Emergence.
+This document is the corpus's primary articulation of Systems-Induced Property Emergence.
 It supersedes Doc 474, which is preserved as a deprecated prior formalization.
 Readers familiar with Doc 474 should read this document fresh; the structural commitments are restated and refined, the lineage in critical phenomena, percolation theory, complete mediation, Shannon capacity, and capability-based security is named explicitly, and the load-bearing claims are framed as recovery and application rather than as discovery.
-The framework's warrant for most of its predicted induced properties is at plausibility tier per Doc 503; the operationally testable conditions are at §7.
+The operationally testable conditions are at §7.
 The corpus actively invites criticism, falsification, and refinement at any of the falsification conditions, and especially welcomes external audit from researchers in causal discovery, statistical mechanics of phase transitions, software architecture, capability-based security, persona-drift research, or systems biology bistability who recognize their own field's shape in the application here.
 Correction is welcome through any channel; the corpus's audit ledger (Doc 415) is the form in which corrections are recorded.

 Jared Foy · 2026-04-27 · Doc 541